Rapid Bus

 Rapid Bus Sdn Bhd is the largest bus operator in Malaysia operating mainly in urban areas of Klang Valley, Penang & Kuantan.
 As of February 2023, Rapid KL service brands unit of Rapid Bus, has operates 113 normal routes and also 69 MRT Feeder Bus routes, along with 8 Nadiputra routes in Putrajaya.

 Rapid Bus routes were previously operated by Intrakota Komposit Sdn Bhd, a subsidiary of DRB-Hicom Berhad; and Cityliner Sdn Bhd, a subsidiary of Park May Berhad.
 When it took over, there were 179 routes.
 Since January 2006, Rapid KL has redrawn the entire network.

 Rapid Bus is however not the only bus operator in Kuala Lumpur and the Klang Valley.
 Other bus operators such as Selangor Omnibus, MARA Liner and Causeway Link also serve the Klang Valley.

 History

 In October 2003, Prasarana Malaysia Berhad bought over Intrakota Komposit and its subsidiaries from DRB-Hicom for RM177mil.
 It also paid RM14mil cash for the 364 buses belonging to Cityliner.
-The original companies were appointed interim operators.
+The original companies were appointed as interim operators.

-Rapid Bus began the first phase of the revamp of its bus network in January 2006 by introducing 15 City Shuttle bus routes which serve major areas in the central business district of Kuala Lumpur.
+Rapid Bus began the first phase of the revamp of its bus network in January 2006 by introducing 15 City Shuttle bus routes which continue to serve major areas in the central business district of Kuala Lumpur.
 The buses run between four hubs at the edge of the central business district, namely KL Sentral, Titiwangsa, KLCC and Maluri, and Medan Pasar in the city centre.
 These bus hubs also serve as rail interchanges, with the exception of Medan Pasar, although it is at a walking distance from Masjid Jamek LRT station.